Love Found at Death's Door (aka Chapter 1)

 "Best we get moving?"
 Alek asked as Dylan stood.

 "Wait a moment, I found something that we might need."
-And with that, he ascended a ladder that Alek hadn't even noticed until now.
+With that, he ascended a ladder that Alek hadn't even noticed until now.

 "What is it?"
 Alek asked.